Keyes hangar battle

 Run to the central platform and hide behind the stationary shield at the back left corner; there's just enough room to squeeze around behind it.
 From there you can enjoy watching the covies take on the Flood, and listening to the Grunts' amusing cries as they stick it to the gurgling freaks.
 Those Grunts sound like they're really enjoying themselves!
 You can also sneak a few shots out past the shield if you like.
 You don't have much room but it's just possible.

-You can potentially leave some of the Shade Elites alive, so the Flood really get massacred to begin with.
-On Normal it's easily possible to skip past all four Shade Elites if you want, but on Heroic you'd best have an overshield for that else they're liable to cut you down before you make it.
+You can potentially leave some or all of the platform Elites alive, so the Flood really get massacred to begin with.
+On Heroic you'd want an overshield if you want to get past all four.
 Once behind the shield, the Elites tend to lose awareness of you.
 They're real bright like that.

 Grenade mischief